Post-polio syndrome: Prognosis

 In general, PPS is not life-threatening.
 The major exception is patients left with severe residual respiratory difficulties, who may experience new severe respiratory impairment.
 Compared to control populations, PPS patients lack any elevation of antibodies against the poliovirus, and because no poliovirus is excreted in the feces, it is not considered a recurrence of the original polio.
 Further, no evidence has shown that the poliovirus can cause a persistent infection in humans.
 PPS has been confused with amyotrophic lateral sclerosis (ALS), which progressively weakens muscles.
 PPS patients do not have an elevated risk of ALS.

-No sufficient longitudinal studies have been conducted on the prognosis of PPS, but speculations have been made by several physicians based on experience.
+No sufficient longitudinal studies have been conducted on the prognosis of PPS, but several physicians have speculated based on experience.
 Fatigue and mobility usually return to normal over a long period of time.
-The prognosis also differs depending upon different causes and factors affecting the patient.
+The prognosis also differs depending on different causes and factors affecting the patient.
 An overall mortality rate of 25% exists due to possible respiratory paralysis; otherwise, it is usually not lethal.

 Prognosis can be abruptly changed for the worse by the use of anesthesia, such as during surgery.